 Manufactured homes that do not conform to the above mentioned standards shall not be used for dwelling purposes within the Township unless located within a licensed manufactured home park, or unless used for temporary residential purposes.

 15. Accessory Structures

-Detached accessory structures, as permitted in this Ordinance shall be built to the adopted Building Code.
-If the accessory structure is attached to the house it shall be similar in material and integrity and meet the construction standards of the HUD National Manufactured Housing Construction and Safety Standards Act of 1974 or the Michigan Construction Code, as applicable.
+Detached accessory structures, as permitted in this Ordinance, shall be built to the adopted Building Code.
+If the accessory structure is attached to the house, it shall be similar in material and integrity.

 16. Permits